MASAMOTO

 Here's a rundown of the historical progression from weapons of war – to weapons of food!

 The Kamakura period saw the emergence of Samurai warriors and the influence of their sword culture on the art of knife-making.
-The forging techniques used for swords, such as differential hardening and folding the steel were also employed in the production of food knives.
-This led to the development of traditional Japanese kitchen knife styles including the Yanagiba (slicer), Deba (fish knife) and Usuba (vegetable knife).
+Forging techniques used for swords, such as differential hardening and folding the steel, were also employed in the production of food knives.
+This led to the development of traditional Japanese kitchen knife styles including the Yanagiba (slicer), Deba (fish knife), and Usuba (vegetable knife).

 The Edo period marked a significant advancement in the production of Japanese kitchen knives.
 Skilled blacksmiths known as "tosho" specialized in crafting knives using traditional techniques.
 The demand for knives increased as cooking techniques and culinary arts flourished during this time.

-Today Japanese kitchen knives are crafted using a combination of traditional and modern techniques.
-They often feature high-carbon steel or stainless steel with different hardness levels tailored to specific knife styles and purposes.
-Having gained global recognition for their exceptional craftsmanship and precision, they're especially known for their sharpness and edge retention.
-Styles such as the single-bevel blades of sushi knives have become iconic symbols of Japanese culinary culture.
+Today, Japanese kitchen knives are crafted using a combination of traditional and modern techniques.
+They often feature high-carbon or stainless steel with hardness levels tailored to specific knife styles.
+Renowned for their sharpness and edge retention, knives such as the single-bevel sushi blade have become iconic symbols of Japanese culinary culture.

-The Santoku bocho (三徳包丁); ("three virtues" or "three uses") a 20th century design, is perhaps the most common and recognizable Japanese kitchen knife, and now in the 21st century has become a must have addition to cutlery sets across the world.
+The Santoku bocho (三徳包丁) — meaning "three virtues" or "three uses" — is a 20th-century design that has become one of the most common and recognizable Japanese kitchen knives.
+In the 21st century, it’s a must-have addition to cutlery sets around the world.